Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1-32: ON, the number of Tanks that will spawn.
 			"Regular Amount"			"0"

+			// The delay before the regular wave spawner starts.
+			// Note: The delay starts after a survivor leaves the saferoom.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			"Regular Delay"				"10.0"

 			// Spawn Tanks on non-finale maps every time this many seconds passes.
 			// Note: This will not work unless "Regular Mode" is set to 1.
 			// --